 PS In case you interested – because this is critical information, after my #1 Deserted Island Food of “bread ‘ n butter” (counts as 1 food item), #2 is cheese (all cheeses in this big wide world) and #3 is French Champagne (the really good stuff).
 Who wants to be on MY Deserted Island?
 And more importantly:

 ??WHAT ARE YOUR DESERTED ISLAND FOODS??❤️

 These soft dinner rolls are like magic!
 Just mix the ingredients in a bowl - no kneading, no stand mixer, no special ingredients required.
 These are soft, fluffy and moist, nicely salted with a touch of sweet.
-Dough can be made then refrigerated overnight.
-Recipe VIDEO below, plus see the Cinnamon Rolls version!
-NOTE: Requires 3 hours rising time.
-This makes 12 largish rolls - about the size of a baseball.
-See notes for doubling recipe.
+This requires 2 hrs 15 minutes+ rise time.
+RECIPE VIDEO below, plus see the Cinnamon Rolls version!

 - 1 tbsp dry yeast (Note 1)

 - 55 g / 1/4 cup caster sugar (superfine sugar), or sub with normal white sugar